pelagos-consulting/jgroupspawner/README.md

 ## In Jupyterhub config file

-Set this parameter in your jupyterhub config file:
+Set this parameter in your jupyterhub config file to use this spawner:

 `c.JupyterHub.spawner_class = 'jladgroupspawner.JLADGroupSpawner'`